tpstudy/django-adminlte/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-This project is based on work by AppSeed, with modifications and improvements by TideP.
+This project is based on work by AppSeed, with modifications and improvements by TPSTUDY.
 For more information about licensing and usage, please refer to the LICENSE file.